MatisseBE/vLARA/README.md

-# Virtual Local and sub-regional airspace management support system (LARA)
+# Virtual Local and sub-regional Airspace MAnagement support system (vLARA)

 ## What?